stacks-archive/blockstack-browser/README.md

     - `packages/app` which is the auth app, running at localhost:8080

 For development instructions of specific packages, see the `README` in each package folder.

+## Building browser extensions

+1. From the root of this repository, in the command line, run `sh build-ext.sh`
+2. The extension will be packaged as `extension.zip` inside this folder.